alburnus/team-app-angular-tutorial/README.md

 })
 export class AppModule { }
 ```
+And finally add in app.component.html line where will be displayed components <router-outlet></router-outlet>

 After this operation when you click on link you will see on page message "team-list works! "